-(g) Global Asset Allocation - This investment type includes three funds.
+(g) Global Asset Allocation - This investment type includes three funds in FY2019 and two funds in FY2020.
 One fund utilizes the Risk Parity strategy, and the other two funds employ a Global Tactical Asset Allocation strategy.
 The strategy is employed to balance risk by investing in a variety of asset classes through active management.
 Funds may be invested in global equities, bonds and commodities.
 One fund allows daily redemptions with a redemption notice period of three days.
 The other two funds allow only monthly redemptions.
 The redemption period is five and thirty days, respectively.
 The fair value of the investments in this type has been determined using the NAV per share (or its equivalent) of the investments.